marie-bnl/nix-eval-docs/README.md

 See https://github.com/nix-community/nixdoc/issues/167.

+## Roadmap

+- [x] Working evaluation-based documentation generation
+- [ ] Functions to access other `doc` fields
+- [ ] **Safety in nix-bindings patch**
+- [ ] Nix patch to generate `doc` on lambdas outside attrs
+    - [ ] Generate `doc` on non-lambda values?
+- [ ] Unit tests
+- [ ] Implement in `nixdoc`

 ## Building

+> [!NOTE]
+> Building without CCache is untested.
+It should work because it's mainly just the same outputs as CCache but using `nix-patched` instead of `nix-patched-cccache` and both are generated the exact same way, just changing the `stdenv`.
+But if you get issues it might be worth trying building with CCache.

 - Build the patched Nix: `nix build path:.#nix-patched`
-- Enter the Rust devshell: `nix develop path:.#rust`
+- Build the Rust test doc generator: `nix build path:.#rust`

 ### CCache

 > [!WARNING]
 > The `nix-patched-ccache-builder` will use the `/var/tmp/nix-eval-docs-ccache` directory which it will create if it doesn't exist and set its permissions to `777`.

 - Build the patched Nix: `nix run path:.#nix-patched-ccache-builder "$CORE_NUMBER"`
-- Enter the Rust devshell `nix develop path:.#rust-ccache`
+- Build the Rust test doc generator `nix build path:.#rust-ccache`

-> [!IMPORTANT]
-> Because `nix-patched-ccache-builder` uses a custom build script, entering the Rust devshell requires having built the patched Nix once since the latest change to `nix-patched`.
+Because `nix-patched-ccache-builder` uses a custom build script, building the Rust test requires having built the patched Nix once since the latest change to `nix-patched`.
+If you run into `ccache: error: Permission denied` that's why.